JENNIFERL4209/mysql-independent-study/entries/entry-4.md

 # Week 4 - CRUD + Transaction

 ### Inspiration
 This week, I set my foot on __CRUD__, the acronym that every engineer will encounter at some point.
+I learned about MySQL transactions which are similar to git commands (git add, commit, push, and more).
 I also tried creating a database in my terminal.
-Creating the database was a piece of cake, but getting MySQL to work in my terminal took me __forever__!
+Creating the database was a piece of cake but getting MySQL to work in my terminal took me __forever__!
+Luckily, I found my source!
 Thank you, YouTube, for your _help_!

 ### Learning
 __CRUD - Create, Read, Update, Delete__ <br>